Video transcript

 Cheek.

-The cheek, it's very simple, that's it.
-It's a part of the face.
+The cheek is very simple.
+It's part of the face.

 119+3… 122.

-I'll show you where we are anyway.
-Matthew 122 and I have 112, I need to catch up.
+I'll show you where we stand.
+Matthew 122 and I've got 112, I've got to catch up.

 Oh yes, I know!

-You drool is the verb to drool.
-So just "the drool", drooling by itself, without the s.
-It's often babies... when there's liquid coming out of their mouth, like this coming in here, that's drool.
+Tu bave is the verb to drool.
+So just "la bave", drool on its own, without s.
+It's often babies... when there's liquid coming out of their mouth, like this coming here, it's drool.
 So it's the verb drool.
-And in the second person singular, so "tu" in the present tense, "tu bave".
-If I say to Mathieu "tu baves", it is, it is that he salivates, there is liquid which leaves his mouth.
+And in the second person singular, so "tu" in the present tense, "tu baves".
+If I say to Mathieu "tu baves", it means he's salivating, there's liquid coming out of his mouth.

-But I can also say if there's a nice cake, I say "Ah, you're drooling over that cake" and he'll say "yes, it's true I'm very hungry".
-You can also use it in a figurative sense, so he's not really drooling, but it's more that something is making him hungry.
-So, that makes me how many "you're drooling" 3...
+But I can also say if there's a nice cake, I'll say "Ah, you're drooling over that cake" and he'll say "yes, it's true that I'm very hungry".
+You can also use it figuratively, so he's not really drooling, but it's more that he's hungry for something.
+So, how much does "you're drooling" make me?
+3...
 4...
 5...
 9, so that makes me 123.

 It takes 4...
 3...
 4.